syhpoon/xyzcmd/doc/user/fs_rules.rst

 Let's say we're writing a plugin which adds a new :class:`FSRule` expression,
 say: ``inode{inode}`` whose purpose is to match objects with provided inode.
-Not very useful in fact, but good as for example.
+Not very useful in fact, but good as example.

 So we need to prepare a transformation function and a match function.